 Cruise information is subject to change without notice based on navigating conditions.
 Itinerary subject to change.
 ExpeditionTrips is not responsible for itinerary changes.

 Reverse Itinerary (Ketchikan to Sitka): 7/25/2019

-Airfare; pre- and post-cruise hotel accommodations; non-complimentary beer, wine, or alcohol; discretionary gratuities to crew; travel insurance; all taxes and port fees; fuel surcharge may apply.
+Airfare; pre- and post-cruise hotel accommodations; non-complimentary beer, wine, and alcohol or where otherwise indicated; discretionary gratuities to crew; travel insurance (highly recommended); all taxes and port fees; fuel surcharge may apply.